Drawing of lungs on chest

 Pulmonary & Respiratory Care

 Respiratory care is an allied health specialty with medical direction in the treatment, management, control, evaluation and care of patients with deficiencies and abnormalities with the cardiopulmonary system.
-They are responsible for airway management throughout the hospital.
+This department is responsible for airway management throughout the hospital.
 Our respiratory care team administers a variety of treatment modalities including ventilator management, and perform diagnostic studies and are responsible for checking patients' oxygen.

-• An outpatient pulmonary rehab program, which combines education and exercise to help those diagnosed with lung disease return to their highest level of functioning
+Sturdy Health also provides an outpatient exercise rehabilitation program, BreatheFITT, which combines education and exercise to help those diagnosed with lung disease return to their highest level of functioning.
+Learn more here

 Quitting Smoking